Coconut: Threshold Issuance Selective Disclosure Credentials with Applications to Distributed Ledgers: Applications

 \subsection{Coin Tumbler}

 We implement a coin tumbler (or mixer) on \chainspace as depicted in \Cref{fig:tumbler}.
 Coin tumbling is a method to mix cryptocurrency associated with an address visible in a public ledger with other addresses, to ``clean'' the coins and obscure the trail back to the coins' original source address.
 A limitation of previous similar schemes~\cite{mixcoin,blindcoin,tumblebit,coinjoin,coinshuffle,xim,mobius} is that they are either centralized (i.e., there is a central authority that operates the tumbler, which may go offline), or require users to coordinate with each other.
 The \sysname tumbler addresses these issues \via a distributed design (i.e., security relies on a set of multiple authorities that are collectively trusted to contain at least $t$ honest ones), and does not require users to coordinate with each other.
-Zcash~\cite{zcash} achieves a similar goal; it theoretically hides the totality of the transaction but at a huge computational cost, and offers the option to cheaply send transactions in clear.
-In practice, the computational overhead of sending hidden transactions makes it impractical, and only a few users take advantage of the optional privacy provided by Zcash; as a result, transactions are easy to de-anonymize~\cite{Kappos}. \sysname provides efficient proofs taking only a few milliseconds (see \Cref{evaluation}), and makes hidden transactions practical.
+Zcash~\cite{zcash} achieves a similar goal: it theoretically hides the totality of the transaction but at a large computational cost, and offers the option to cheaply send transactions in clear.
+In practice, the computational overhead of sending hidden transactions makes it impractical, and only a few users take advantage of the optional privacy provided by Zcash; as a result, transactions are easy to de-anonymize~\cite{Kappos}, and recent works aim to reduce the computational overhead of Zcash hidden transactions~\cite{fast-zcash}. \sysname provides efficient proofs taking only a few milliseconds (see \Cref{evaluation}), and makes hidden transactions practical.
 Trust assumptions in Zcash are different from \sysname.
-However, instead of assuming a threshold number of honest authorities, Zcash relies on zk-SNARKs which assumes a setup algorithm executed by a single trusted authority.
+However, instead of assuming a threshold number of honest authorities, Zcash relies on zk-SNARKs which assumes a setup algorithm executed by a trusted authority\footnote{Recent proposals aim to distribute this trusted setup~\cite{mpc-zcash-1}.}.
+M{\"o}bius~\cite{mobius}---which was developed concurrently---is a coin tumbler based on \ethereum smart contracts that achieves strong notions of anonymity and low off-chain communication complexity.
+M{\"o}bius relies on ring signatures to allow parties to prove group membership without revealing exactly which public key belongs to them.

 Our tumbler uses \sysname to instantiate a pegged side-chain~\cite{back2014enabling}, providing stronger value transfer anonymity than the original cryptocurrency platform, through unlinkability between issuing a credential representing an e-coin~\cite{chaum1988untraceable}, and spending it.
 The tumbler application is based on the \sysname contract library and an application specific smart contract called ``tumbler''.